alok-karn/alok-karn/README.md

 <h2 align="left">ᴀʙᴏᴜᴛ ᴍᴇ! ℹ️</h2>

 Hello, I am `Alok Karn`.
+A highly motivated and detail-oriented B.Tech CSE student with a passion for web and mobile app development.
 I am a Full Stack Developer `(MERN)` and UI/UX designer with a passion for creating beautiful and functional user interfaces.
 I have a background in graphic design and I love to create elegant user interfaces👨‍🎨.
 Love bringing ideas to life through code and design 💡.
 Always eager to learn and grow in the tech industry 🚀.
 Let's create something extraordinary together! 🛠️

 ## 🇬‌🇮‌🇹‌🇭‌🇺‌🇧‌ 🇸‌🇹‌🇦‌🇹‌🇸‌: 📈